The Ultimate Summer Guide for Kids With ADHD: Activities, Schedules & Continued Learning

 Structure the Morning

-It may be tempting to let your child sleep in during the summer, but doing so might wreak havoc on their circadian rhythm, or their body’s internal clock.
-According to sleep experts, a regular schedule not only increases the amount of sleep children get each night, but it can also improve the quality of their sleep, which is important for kids with ADHD who often struggle with sleep issues.1, 2 Lack of sleep can exacerbate symptoms of ADHD, making it harder to focus, bringing their mood down, and negatively affecting their memory.
-In addition to following a set wake-up time, you should aim to have your child eat breakfast at the same time each day; studies suggest that a routine eating time also supports the body's internal clock and maintains a healthy digestive system.3 By sticking to a routine, you’re helping your child’s morning remain predictable and calm, setting the precedent for a productive day.
+Reduce stress with daily routines, especially in the morning.
+The morning sets the tone for the day, so if it starts off chaotic, chances are the day could feel stressful and unproductive.
+While it may be tempting to let your child sleep in during the summer, doing so might wreak havoc on their circadian rhythm, or their body’s internal clock.
+According to sleep experts, a regular schedule not only increases the amount of sleep children get each night, but it can also improve the quality of their sleep, which is important for kids with ADHD who often struggle with sleep issues.3, 4, Lack of sleep can exacerbate symptoms of ADHD, making it harder to focus, bringing their mood down, and negatively affecting their memory.
+In addition to following a set wake-up time, you should aim to have your child eat breakfast at the same time each day; studies suggest that a routine eating time also supports the body's internal clock and maintains a healthy digestive system.5 By sticking to a routine, you’re helping your child’s morning remain predictable and calm, setting the precedent for a productive day.

 Reinforce Summer Camps or Activities During the Day